ExtendRealityLtd/VRTK/README.md

   grab button can be pressed before the controller touches the object and when the collision takes place, if the grab button is still being held down then the grab action will be successful.
+  * **Throw Multiplier:** An amount to multiply the velocity of any objects being thrown.
+This can be useful when scaling up the CameraRig to simulate being able to throw items further.
   * **Create Rigid Body When Not Touching:** If this is checked and the controller is not touching an Interactable Object when the grab button is pressed then a rigid body is added to the controller to